oidc-sweden/specifications/swedish-openid-federation-profile-1_0.md

 ## Federation Entity Types {#federation_entity_types}

 [@!OpenID.Federation] does not restrict how federation roles may be combined by a Federation Entity operating under a single Entity Identifier.
 However, combining the role of an Intermediate Entity with that of a Federation Protocol Entity, such as an OpenID Provider, can introduce challenges and unnecessary complexity.
-Most importantly, it may lead to conflicts between the contents of the `metadata` Claim and the `metadata_policy` Claim in subordinate Entity Statements.
+Most importantly, it may lead to conflicts between the contents of the `metadata` Claim and the `metadata_policy` Claim in subordinate Entity Statements, see (#controlling_metadata_for_subordinates).

 Therefore, implementers of this profile **MUST NOT** combine the role of a Trust Anchor, Intermediate Entity, Trust Mark Issuer, or Federation Resolver with that of a Federation Protocol Entity under the same Entity Identifier.